About the Holiday

 Tell a Story Day Activity

 This puzzle may look like a regular maze, but there’s a secret to it!
 Within this maze is any story you’d like to make up.
 Why do you go left instead of right?
-Are you avoiding a zombie or a rainy shower?
+Are you avoiding a zombie or a rain shower?
 Why do you go up instead of down?
 Is it because you can you float?
 What lurks in that dead end you’ve entered?
 There are as many cool stories as you can imagine right in those little pathways.
-And when you find your way to The End, you’ll have written a story!
-Print the Story Maze and the Solution here!
+And when you find your way to The End, you’ll have written a story with this printable puzzle!

 picture book review